ilovehackathons/nft-id/README.md

 Verify your identity with an NFT on Solana.
 First, connect your wallet (e.g. Phantom).
 Then, connect a social account (GitHub and Twitter are already supported).
 Finally, mint your soulbound NFT-ID.
 You're now verified! ✅

+## Solana Weekend Hacks intro

+The project was originally started during the RustFi hackathon at Factory Berlin in October 2022, but the actual NFT minting was never implemented.
+Now, thanks to [Underdog](https://underdogprotocol.com), I'm adding this missing functionality.

+I'm commiting new code directly to `main`.
+The original code will be in the `rustfi` branch.

 ## Demo

 We're live on [https://nft-id.vercel.app/](https://nft-id.vercel.app/)! 🎉